Free Masonry WordPress Themes – No Bricks Here!

 Having tested the themes on both desktop, tablet and mobile, the range in quality of what are free themes was quite wide.
 One theme, though, stood head and shoulders above the rest.

-Before we get to the overall verdict, here’s 7 themes from the free WordPress theme repository that made the shortlist.
+Before we get to the overall verdict, here are other themes from the free WordPress theme repository and other quality theme sites that made the shortlist.

 The Free Masonry WordPress Themes Shortlist